Making sure communities benefit from our waterways

 You can find more detailed discussion about the role of design on our Creating Successful Waterside Spaces page.

-The Trust have published general design guidelines, which seek to combine good waterside design practices and crime prevention measures based on a clear understanding of the issues involved.
+The Trust has published general design guidelines, which seek to combine good waterside design practices and crime prevention measures based on a clear understanding of the issues involved.

 The Trust work with the police locally to make sure new developments are secure.
 We work with local Canalwatch schemes to make our canals safe and secure.